People

 • How much do humans appear to value different aspects of nature, e.g. clear lakes, critical habitat, absence of pollution, hurricane risks, etc.?

-Before coming to Boston to speak American and python, I studied conservation efforts in 24 countries in Europe, the Middle East, Asia, and the Americas.
+Before coming to Boston to speak American and Python, I studied conservation efforts in 24 countries in Europe, the Middle East, Asia, and the Americas.
 Feel free to contact me in German, French, English, and Spanish.

 • PhD, Natural Resources & Environment, University of Michigan